- 09/14/2023 Elk Grove City Council to Reconsider Oak Rose Apartments Project

 How are individuals requiring permanent supportive housing selected?
 Does the City have a say in that process?

 Supportive housing residents are selected through the county-level coordinated entry system.
 The coordinated entry system is a process designed to match people experiencing homelessness to housing types that meet their needs.
 In an environment of scarce resources (i.e. severe housing shortage), a main goal of coordinated entry is to prioritize housing and services for people who are highly vulnerable.
-The City contracts with Sacramento Self Help Housing for a navigator who works with people experiencing homelessness to help get them on a countywide list.
+The City has a navigator on staff who works with people experiencing homelessness to help get them on a countywide list.
 Elk Grove’s homeless residents have equal access to units countywide based on their assessed vulnerability.
 The City will not have the ability to select or recommend residents for these supportive housing units.

 Is this Project for families or single adults?